abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 16.0.11231.20174_x86x64_en-US_Monthly_plain.txt
 16.0.11414.20014_x86_ar-SA_Proofing_Insiders_aria2.bat
 16.0.11421.20006_x64_fr-FR_DogfoodDevMain_wget.bat
+16.0.11807.20000_x86_en-US_Insiders_curl.bat

-* aria2c.exe or wget.exe must be placed next to the download scripts,
+* aria2c.exe, wget.exe or curl.exe must be placed next to the download scripts,
 or in the system path directories (C:\Windows or C:\Windows\System32)

-* Aria2 and Wget scripts will properly download and arrange the files under "C2R_xxx" folder in the same directory they are executed in
+* Aria2, Wget and cURL scripts will properly download and arrange the files under "C2R_xxx" folder in the same directory they are executed in
 where xxx represent the channel name, example: C2R_Insiders

-* Aria2 and Wget scripts allow to limit the download speed (bandwidth)
+* Aria2, Wget and cURL scripts allow to limit the download speed (bandwidth)
-to do so, edit the scripts prior downloading and change set "speedLimit=0"
+to do so, edit the scripts prior downloading and change speedLimit

 * Aria2 script allow to change the parallel (concurrent) downloads
 to do so, edit the script prior downloading and change set "parallel=1"

-* Downloading from plain text links will require to manually move and arrange the files in this similar directory hierarchy:
+* Downloading from plain text links will require to move and arrange the files in this similar directory hierarchy:

 C2R_Insiders
 |